defano/jmonet/README.md

 [Getting Started](#getting-started) | [Tools](#paint-tools) | [Transforms](#image-transforms) | [Brushes](#creating-complex-brush-shapes) | [Cut, Copy and Paste](#cut-copy-and-paste) | [Observables](#observable-attributes-with-rxjava) | [FAQs](#frequently-asked-questions)

-An easy-to-use toolkit for incorporating paint tools like those found in [MacPaint](https://en.wikipedia.org/wiki/MacPaint) or [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) into a Java Swing or JavaFX application (does not support Android).
+An easy-to-use toolkit for incorporating paint tools like those found in [MacPaint](https://en.wikipedia.org/wiki/MacPaint) or [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) into a Java Swing or JavaFX application.
+JMonet is not compatible with Android.

 This project provides the paint capabilities found in [WyldCard](https://github.com/defano/wyldcard) (an open-sourced clone of Apple's HyperCard).